Pinsent Masons already had a sturdy national network, and it's now set its sights on international expansion.

 The firm runs two vac schemes in each of its offices.
 These take place between June and August every year, and each lasts for two weeks.
-The Birmingham, Manchester and Leeds offices have room for up to ten candidates on each scheme, while London takes on up to 15.
+The Birmingham, Manchester and Leeds offices have room for up to ten candidates on each scheme with Birmingham normally accommodating more than Leeds and Manchester, while London takes on up to 15.

 Attendees spend the duration of their visit in a single practice group.
 “This lets vacation students develop strong working relationships with their peers and colleagues, and allows them to get involved in substantive work," says Margaret Ann Roy.
 Candidates express their practice group preference before the scheme starts.

 Vacation students are assessed for a training contract as part of their placement: during their final week, they'll complete a business simulation exercise and give a presentation based on the SWOT analysis framework.
 They'll also undertake a partner interview that focuses on the aforementioned traits, plus their future career ambitions and what they've learned on the scheme.
 Feedback from candidates' supervisors and the other lawyers they've worked with is also taken into account.

 Social events aren't compulsory, but there are a few things like comedy nights, 'escape room challenges' and pizza-making courses scattered across the scheme, giving students a chance to mix with a wider range of potential colleagues.